ericliucs/learned_regularizers_and_geometry_for_image_denoising/project-docs.md

 ### Running the Installation Script

-Assuming you modified the `install_optox_new.sh` script to where the files are in your machine, you should be able to run the script with the command `sh install_optox_new.sh`.
+Assuming you modified the `install_optox_new.sh` script to where the files are in your machine and the CMakeLists. txt file in the optox directory has been updated, you should be able to run the script with the command `sh install_optox_new.sh`.
 Hopefully, the installation script works and all tests pass!

 If the installation runs into an error at around 50%, the usual cause is that the path in `install_optox_new.sh` starting with `export CUDA_SDK_ROOT_DIR=` is incorrect.
 Ensure that the path directs to where the CUDA samples are